Equity

 Equity Meaning

 Equity represents the value that would be returned to owners after selling all assets and paying off all debts.
-It’s like your ownership stake in a business, whether you’re a sole owner, a shareholder, or an investor.
+It reflects your ownership stake in a business, whether you’re a sole proprietor, shareholder, or investor.

 Equity typically includes: